Reading & Triage

 Mentions

-birdclaw mentions export is the agent-and-script-friendly view onto your mentions queue.
+• birdclaw mentions export is the read-side, agent-and-script-friendly view onto what sync mentions already wrote.
 It always emits JSON, supports three modes, and caches every live response so repeated reads do not keep spending the API budget.

 #Three modes